ngocpham1994x/iRecipe/ARCHITECTURE.md

 ## Recipe.java
 Recipe.java is the object file which contains all the basic information of Recipe.

+## Comment.java
+Comment.java is the object file which contain the comments

 ## GetRecipeFromCVS.java
 This file load all the information about recipes and ingredients of recipes form CSV files.